chaerim-kim/chaerim-kim.github.io/_posts/_drafts/uais.md

   -
 ## **Evaluation of user adaptive systems**

-  - If I were to evaluate complex system how we gonna do this
+  - If I were to evaluate complex system how we going to do this

   - 2 ways